 Cerebral Palsy Birth Injury Lawsuits

-Every year, instances of medical malpractice lead to very serious traumatic birth injuries.
-Cerebral Palsy (CP) is one of the more common and serious conditions caused by birth injuries occurring during labor and delivery.
-Although there are many birth complications that can cause Cerebral Palsy, in this section, our Florida Cerebral Palsy and birth trauma attorneys will focus specifically on the forms of birth trauma that cause CP.
+Every year instances of medical malpractice and botched medical treatments lead to very serious and often preventable birth injuries.
+Cerebral Palsy (CP) is one of the more common and serious birth injuries occurring during labor and delivery.
+Although there are numerous birth complications that cause Cerebral Palsy, in this section, our Florida Cerebral Palsy attorneys will focus specifically on the forms of birth trauma that cause CP.

 What is Cerebral Palsy?